canada-ca/micro-acquisition/_posts/en/2020-07-01-wcag-21-implications-for-the-gc-and-wet-boew.md

 Nullam sed venenatis erat, sed fringilla odio.
 Vivamus lacinia feugiat scelerisque.
 Donec vestibulum rutrum nunc, eget finibus augue.
 Morbi laoreet dapibus purus, sed euismod elit tristique eget.
 Vestibulum sed nulla iaculis, tempus ante a, commodo erat.
 Aenean vitae sem scelerisque risus bibendum bibendum et semper tellus.
 Maecenas eget malesuada tellus. -->
 Add a feature to the existing [WET](https://github.com/wet-boew/wet-boew) and [Canada.ca](https://github.com/wet-boew/GCWeb) themes which will ensure that those with a  keyboard-only set-up will be able see visually where their keyboard focus is.

-The keyboard focus should be a blue box around the text or image that is the focus and would look like this:
+The keyboard focus should be a blue box around the text or image that is the focus.

 <hr/>